theaholtlund/sorry-i-was-a-b1tch/README.md

-# Hey, sorry I was a b\*tch
+# On Demand Apology App

-Looks like someone is sorry they were such a b\*tch today...
 A wee little web application to apologise for not-the-greatest behaviour.
+Happens to the best of us.
 The app provides a simple and interactive interface to convey the apology.

 ## Installation